junpingw/hello-world/README.md

-# hello-world
+# Hello-world
-# Happy to start using GitHub today!
+# Glad to start using GitHub today!